danmarton/healthdata/README.md

 ## Cloud Atlas
 * Virtual machine image to rely on cloud-based infrastructure
 * Installation scripts to rely on cloud-based OS
 * Google Drive integration to rely on...
-GoogleDrive, I guess??
-Probably.
+Google Drive, I guess??
+Probably, yeah.

 ## Stack
 I want a best of breed stack made of open source components, period.
 I won't mess around with a super integrated shiny big corporate juggernaut with a billion dollar TCO, honey, that ain't my style!!!